niftydigits/ftrack-s3-accessor/README.md

 Set all other ftrack environment variables for your ftrack instance.
 You can do so using an .env file for all your env vars which will automatically be loaded by pipenv when running scripts.

+Running the scripts from within your pipenv requires you to additionally set your sources root to the accessor directory within your .env file.

+    PYTHONPATH=./accessor`

 Ensure you have an working aws configuration under your ~/.aws folder.
 You can check this by running:

     pipenv run python